hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 The way that roadmaps are visualized creates a certain bias for something that we know not to be true in software: Long-term plans don't work out as expected.
 Yet looking at the roadmap tools, we set start and end-dates for everything.
-You can have a team of product managers raging because each of them marked an Epic as done on the roadmap, meanwhile none of them have talked to the customer.
+You can have a team of product managers raging in excitement, because each of them marked an Epic as done on the roadmap.
+Meanwhile none of them have talked to the customer or looked at the numbers.
 Tools today create a bias to execute things perfectly just as planned, not to learn, reflect and iterate.

 ## A new idea